Avoid Saying These 6 Things That Would Undermine Your Child’s Confidence

 Always Underestimating Their Intelligence

-Do not underestimate your child’s confidence, intelligence or abilities by using labels like “stupid”, “loser”, “incompetent” etc. The sad thing is, your words can be life-changing for the child.
+Do not underestimate your child’s confidence, intelligence, or abilities by using labels like “stupid,” “loser”, “incompetent” etc. The sad thing is, your words could be life-changing for the child.
 You might not realize it but you are more influential to them than any other person in their lives will ever be.
 It’s always important that we keep this at heart when talking to our kids so they know how much they mean to us.

 Abstain yourself from saying anything like: “You are so clumsy!”
 “I’m disappointed in you for not passing your test.”
 Stop crying, big boys don’t cry,” or “Girls don’t play with cars, take your Barbie.”
 These can suppress your child’s confidence as well as make him or her feel insecure.
 Keeping up high expectations is healthy, but expecting too much from parents has its consequences.
 When kids see expectations as too high, they will stop bothering to try.
 This will hamper the child’s confidence.
 Instead, parents need to set clear expectations for the long term and set milestones along the way.
 For instance, going to grad school is a long-term expectation, so help them create short-term goals along the way.

 Not allowing them to express their emotions by shutting them off when they try to connect with you.
-Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy, etc. This will bring back your child’s confidence.
+Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy, etc. This will restore your child’s confidence.
 Emotions are not negative or positive, they’re just there.
 They should know how to deal with these situations, no matter how strong the feeling is, they should be able to maintain their composure.

-Time to time and again and again, if you keep having this attitude towards them and repeating these words, your child’s confidence will start to lose.
+Your child’s confidence will start to drop if you keep having this attitude towards them and repeating these words, your child’s confidence will start to lose.
 And he will end up thinking that your love for him is a burden for you.
 Soon he will also start acting like you even before you could realize what has happened.